engage

 • Use data to cater your message to the needs of your audience

-• Track you Return On Investment (ROI) with accuracy
+• Track your Return On Investment (ROI) with accuracy

 • Grow your database of leads and market to them with other methods

-A strategy involving SEO takes time, which makes it more similar to a 401k.
+SEO strategy takes time, making it more similar to a 401k.
 Whereas PPC marketing is more akin to day trading – the goal is to make money now.

 Ultimately, all actions should directly or indirectly support growth.